Qiyue33/Creative-coding-major-project/README.md

 ### a).
 Seasonal Animation

-- The animation cycles through the four seasons: Spring, Summer, Autumn, and Winter.
+- The animation will play out the four seasons in turn: Spring, Summer, Autumn, and Winter.

 - Each season is displayed for approximately 2 seconds, creating a smooth transition from one to the next.

 ### b).
 Random Background and Moving Circles

-- Once the four seasons finish, a floating tree appears against a dynamic background of randomly positioned circles.
+- Once the four seasons finish, a floating tree appears against a random background of randomly positioned circles.

 - The circles update their positions every 0.3 seconds, and the background color changes every 3 seconds, creating a lively and ever-changing visual effect.